Uriel: Name and origins

 In the first half of the 11th century, Bulgarian followers of the dualist heresy called Bogomilism, who lived in the dukedom of Ahtum in present-day Banat, invoked Uriel in rituals.
-This is witnessed by Gerard of Csanád, the Catholic bishop of the area after 1028.
-Uriel was also named in a small exorcism in the 15th century, reported by Robert Ambelain in Arabic Astrology on page 18, without indication of date, place of origin etc.: "Conjuro te diabolo per sanctum Michaelem, sanctum Gabrielem, sanctum Raphaelem, sanctum Urielem".
+This was witnessed by Gerard of Csanád, the Catholic bishop of the area after 1028.
+Uriel was also named in a small exorcism in the 15th century, reported by Robert Ambelain in Arabic Astrology on page 18, without indication of date and place of origin: "Conjuro te diabolo per sanctum Michaelem, sanctum Gabrielem, sanctum Raphaelem, sanctum Urielem".

-In Henry Wadsworth Longfellow's Golden Legend, Uriel is one of the angels of the seven planets.
-Uriel is the angel of Mars.
+In Henry Wadsworth Longfellow's Golden Legend, Uriel is one of the angels of the seven planets, namely of Mars.
 He is also listed as such in Benjamin Camfield's A Theological Discourse of Angels (1678).

 A scriptural reference to an angel of presence is found in Isaiah 63:9:

 In all their affliction he was afflicted, and the angel of his presence saved them: in his love and in his pity he redeemed them; and he bare them, and carried them all the days of old.

 In Enoch

 The Book of Enoch, which presents itself as written by Enoch, mentions Uriel in many of its component books.
-In chapter IX, which is part of "The Book of the Watchers" (2nd century BCE), only four angels are mentioned by name.
+In chapter IX, part of "The Book of the Watchers" (2nd century BCE), only four angels are named.
 Those angels are Michael, Uriel, Raphael, and Gabriel (though some versions have a fifth angel: Suryal or Suriel).
-However, the later chapter XX lists the names and functions of seven angels.
+However, chapter XX later lists seven angels' names and functions.
 Those angels are "Uriel, one of the holy angels, who is over the world and over Tartarus", Raphael, Raguel, Michael, Saraqâêl, Gabriel, and Remiel.

-The Book of the Watchers as a whole tells us that Uriel, Raphael, and Gabriel were present before God to testify on behalf of humankind.
-They wish to ask for divine intervention during the reign of the fallen grigori (fallen watchers).
-These fallen take human wives and produced half-angel, half-human offspring called the nephilim.
+The Book of the Watchers tells us that Uriel, Raphael, and Gabriel were present before God to testify on behalf of humankind.
+They asked for divine intervention during the reign of the fallen Grigori (fallen watchers).
+These fallen ones took human wives and produced half-angel, half-human offspring called the nephilim.
 Uriel is responsible for warning Noah about the upcoming great flood.